anjshenoy/telemetry-tracer/README.md

 circuit where each flag operates as a switch:

 The enabled flag is the base flag and is loaded at application load time: if this is off, it doesn't matter what value the other flags have, the Tracer is turned off.

-If enabled is on, then the Tracer checks other values:
+If enabled is on, then the Tracer checks other values

-override: This value defaults to true if enabled is set to true.
+Override: This value defaults to true if enabled is set to true.
 It can also be stored as a proc object e.g. a flag retrieved from Redis/Memcache.

 in you config/initializers you can add: